simao-ferreira/dotfiles/documentation/README.md

 ## Network Manager
 The network manager already is installed, to configure the VPN download the OpenVpn server configuration file and add a new VPN using the Network Manager configuration.

-By default Nord recommends UDP connection, less stable but more adequate to over the web communications.
+By default UDP is the recommended connection, less stable but more adequate to over the web communications.
 Firefox however does not block webRTC javascript requests, that makes it insecure to use video streams and other uses as well.
 It is possible to change this over Firefox configuration, however some use can be affected.